 Video games have exploded in popularity during the Covid-19 pandemic.

-It’s not hard to see why; we’re staying inside, locked down, and living inside virtual worlds is either a welcome distraction from what’s happening on Planet Earth, or a source of connection.
-In correlation to the rise of video games, however, is its accompanying soundtracks.
+It’s not hard to see why; we’re staying inside, locked down, and living inside virtual worlds is either a welcome distraction, or a source of connection.
+In correlation to the rise of video games, however, are the soundtracks.
 Last year, the likes of SOPHIE, Grimes and Gazelle Twin contributed to the soundtrack for Cyberpunk 2077.
-But if we look at the impact of video game music on popular culture, we can find that one particular type of sound – chiptune – influenced popular music throughout the 80s and had a resurgence in the mid-noughties.
+But if we look at the impact of retro video game music on popular culture, we can find that one particular type of sound – chiptune – influenced popular music throughout the 80s and had a resurgence in the mid-noughties.
 Since its inception, the sound has appeared throughout several genres, such as grime and hip-hop.

 Built using programmable sound generator (PSG) sound chips or synthesisers, some of the earliest examples of popular artists sampling chiptune sounds include Yellow Magic Orchestra’s self-titled LP, released in 1978, and Haruomi Hosono’s Video Game Music album in 1984.